Skip to content

 next_period(fill_value=0.0)

 Returns the value from the next time step.
-Useful for forward-looking calculations like surrender value at next anniversary.
+Useful for forward-looking calculations like surrender value at the next anniversary.

 Arbitrary time offset — negative for past, positive for future.
 Generalises previous_period and next_period.